denizozsen/fs-user-crud/README.md

 * Compliance with PSR-2 coding standards
 * A Vagrant setup for running MySQL

+## A note on "re-inventing the wheel"

+I could have re-used existing well-tested software, such as a command-line tool framework or an argument parser.
+However I chose to implement everything myself, as an exercise.
+The AOrm project dependency (via Composer) was also developed by me.

 ## Pre-requisites

 The following need to be installed on your machine, before you can set up and use fs-user-crud.